-Once you apply for child support services or when your local child support office receives a referral from another public assistance program, the wheels are in motion.
-We work to find the other parent, legally formalize parentage, set the order, and route the collected funds to the parent owed support.
+The process begins when you apply for child support services or when your local child support office receives a referral from another public assistance program.
+Then your local child support office works to find the other parent, legally formalize parentage, set the order, and route the collected funds to the parent owed support.

-A child support order determines how much the other parent will pay and includes additional important aspects, like the payment structure and provisions for the child’s health care coverage.
+A child support order determines how much the other parent will pay and includes important information like the payment structure and provisions for the child’s health care coverage.
 States and tribes have various procedures for establishing orders.
 Orders should be fair.
 You can request to modify yours, if needed.

 The most common way to pay child support is to deduct the payment from the parent’s paycheck and distribute the money to the other parent or guardian.
 It’s an easy way to make and keep a record of child support payments.

 6. Enforce the Support Order

 When the parent doesn’t pay the full amount or doesn’t pay at all, your child support agency enforces the child support order.
 Other enforcement methods might include withholding child support from unemployment or worker’s compensation benefits, intercepting income tax refunds, and reporting delinquent child support payments to credit bureaus.

 Either parent can ask their local child support office to review their order three years after the order is set.
 They can request a review before three years if a parent experiences substantial changes in circumstances, such as job loss or incarceration.